2dom/PxMatrix/README.md

 ## Troubleshooting

   * Check you cabling with a multimeter (diode-test).
 You can measure the connection between the input/ouput panel connector and the NodeMCU/ESP8266 via the exposed SMD pads/legs.
   * Your display may have a different scanning pattern.
-Make sure that you have selected the correct scanning pattern in the header file (#define PATTERN4 or #define PATTERN8)
+Make sure that you have selected the correct scanning pattern in the display.begin call
   * Run the "P10_pattern_test.ino" and check if the scanning pattern is appearing ok.
 For a 8 row-step display it should look like this (red then yellow then white line progressing):
   ![8step](/images/8step.gif)